a4lg/ffuzzy/README.md

     fuzzy hash comparison is about 1KiB in size (so that reducing 4KiB does not benefit well).
 *   `tests-slow` and `tests-very-slow`
-    They will enable "slow" (may take seconds) and "very slow" (may take minutes) tests, respectively.
+    They will enable "slow" (may take seconds or even a couple of minutes) and "very slow" (may take more than that) tests, respectively.

 ## History and Main Contributors of ssdeep